victen18/BigData_PySpark-Project_ETL-Pipeline/README.md

 # BigData_PySpark-Project_ETL-Pipeline
-ETL pipeline for Ingestiong,Transformation, Extraction and Persistence of data on Hive using Pyspark on Hadoop cluster(yarn) on AWS EMR
+ETL pipeline for Ingestion,Transformation, Extraction and Persistence of data on Hive using Pyspark-Hadoop cluster(yarn)-AWS EMR